s3ql/s3ql/rst/installation.rst

 1. Download S3QL from http://code.google.com/p/s3ql/downloads/list
 2. Unpack it into a folder of your choice
+3. Run `python setup.py build` to build S3QL.
-3. Run `python setup.py test` to run a self-test.
+4. Run `python setup.py test` to run a self-test.
 If this fails, ask for help on the `mailing list
    <http://groups.google.com/group/s3ql>`_ or report a bug in the
    `issue tracker <http://code.google.com/p/s3ql/issues/list>`_.